Deco&Design - Furniture

 All three names refer to the same style.
 They appeared around the same time and focused on simplicity, utility and handmade.
 However, there is a difference: the Arts and Crafts style focuses on original design and handmade, the Mission sticks to the original design, but the making is done in the factory, making them mass-produced.

 The Arts and Crafts movement arrived in the early 20th century in the USA, where it took the name Craftsman style.
-One promoter of the style was Gustav Stickley who, from 1901, published The Craftsman magazine, which included writings and photographs illustrating the style, as well as urging that it be adopted by other furniture makers.
+A promoter of the style was Gustav Stickley who, from 1901, published The Craftsman magazine, which included writings and photographs illustrating the style, as well as urging that it be adopted by other furniture makers.
 Stickley was a major supporter of the movement, producing countless pieces of furniture in the Arts and Crafts style.

 Name of Mission style came about in the 1890s when Joseph McHugh, a New York furniture maker, made chairs inspired by Arts and Crafts-style chairs he found in the Swedenborgian church in San Francisco.
 The chairs were marketed as Mission-style chairs - that is, chairs from Spanish missions in California.
 The furnishings, however, were no different from Arts and Crafts.